 If you plan to visit Lake Como for 3-4 days and have no mobility problems, virtually any town will do.
 Local public services will enable you to reach all other destinations comfortably.

 The Lake’s central area is where most tourist attractions are concentrated.
-Therefore, it tends to be the most crowded in the high season (this is why we also recommend planning your vacation at different times, such as April or October, when the weather is perfect and the area is less crowded).
+Therefore, it tends to be the most crowded in the high season (this is why we also recommend planning your vacation at different times, such as April or October when the weather is perfect and the area is less crowded).

-Our advice is to first figure out which towns or attractions you want to visit and, from there, locate the place that allows you to reach them all most conveniently.
-Consider that the towns in the center of the Lake are about 15-30 minutes by boat from each other, while to go from Como to Bellagio, for example, you have to consider about 1 – 2 hours.
+Our advice is first to figure out which towns or attractions you want to visit and, from there, locate the place that allows you to reach them all most conveniently.
+Consider that the cities in the center of the Lake are about 15-30 minutes by boat from each other, while to go from Como to Bellagio, for example, you have to consider about 1 – 2 hours.

 If you plan your travels carefully, you can visit more than one town daily.